beelzebubi/dotfiles/README.md

     Fedora:   yum install stow
     Arch:     pacman -S stow

-Then simply use `stow` to install the dotfiles you want to use:
+Then simply use `stow --dotfile` to install the dotfiles you want to use:

     cd ~/.dotfiles
-    stow vim
+    stow vim --dotfile
-    stow tmux
+    stow tmux --dotfile

 ## Installing with homebrew